yairgil/Docker-Provider/README.md

 set GOPATH=%userprofile%\Docker-Provider\source\code\go #Set this based on your repo path
 ```
 > Note: If you want set these environment variables permanently, you can use setx command instead of set command
 3. Download glide to manage the go dependencies.
-Skip this test if you have glide already on your windows dev/build machine
+Skip this step if you have glide already on your windows dev/build machine
 ```
 cd  %userprofile%
 mkdir glide